By Lauren Ferrone

 “A lot of festivals around the world are owned by big American companies, so we’re really family focused and the style of our event is different to most,” Kate adds.

-ARIA award-winning bands, The Veronicas and Killing Heidi, have just been announced as major acts at November’s Handpicked Festival, with many more other artists to be announced in coming months.
+ARIA award-winning bands, The Veronicas and Killing Heidi, headlined the 2016 Handpicked Festival, with the 2017 lineup yet to be dropped.

 A comment from Michael Chugg, who Kate describes as one of the biggest and “hardest to impress” promoters in Australia, is one which has “stuck” with her.